Diagnose A Couple So Clearly They Feel Seen, Hopeful, and Ready To Do The Work

 Not at first, and that’s okay.
 Terry may be able to identify root issues in a single session, but he invented the method and has 40+ years of experience.

 As a new practitioner, you’re encouraged to take your time.
 RLT teaches you how to layer 8 diagnostic lenses over time, building a rich, nuanced picture of what’s really going on beneath the surface.
-With practice, precision comes.

 Level 1 is a complete and self-contained training.
 Many graduates have made immediate improvements in their client outcomes after completing just this course.